 To create a new invoice, you just click on “Create New Invoice”.

-Once you click in it, it will take you to a new page.
+Once you click on it, it will take you to a new page.
 You can create your new invoice here simply by putting in all the details needed.

-When you are done, you can send the invoice directly or download it as a PDF so you can send it email it yourself.
+When you are done, you can send the invoice directly or download it as a PDF so you can email it as an attachment.
 You can also save the information in the invoice as a template to help save time when you want to create more invoices in the future.